 - Villain with Good Publicity: He's known as a wealthy and respected socialite who has made many generous contributions to museums.

-- Ambition Is Evil: Her efforts to find the Grail result in her death.
+- Ambition Is Evil: Her efforts to find the Grail ends in her falling to her doom.

 - Big Bad Duumvirate: With Donovan.
 She technically answers to him but she's in it for her own reasons and wants the grail for herself, even double crossing him in the end and choosing the wrong grail.

 - Damsel in Distress: At least when she was "captured" in Brunwald and finally when she's reaching for the grail.